navcoin/NavHub/content/how-to-guide/tutorial-3/index.md

 ### How to make a basic edit of existing content

-Assuming you've completed the [previous tutorials, we're going to get started on how to make a simple edit to a page that already exists on the website.
+Assuming you've completed the [previous tutorial](/how-to-guide/tutorial-2), we're going to get started on how to make a simple edit to a page that already exists on the website.
 Maybe you found a typo or just want to tweak the wording of something.

 First we're going to need a text editor, I recommend using Visual Studio Code because it has "Syntax Highlighting" when means it will highlight the website's code in a way that makes it easier to read.